IamJayPrakash/K6-Commander/CONTRIBUTING.md

 All code changes happen through Pull Requests.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+4. Ensure the test suite passes (`npm run test:e2e`).
-5. Make sure your code lints and is formatted correctly by running the scripts below.
+5. Make sure your code lints and is formatted correctly.
 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License